collab-tools/collab-dashboard-frontend/README.md

 $ npm start
 ```

-Open another command line and navigate to the root directory of `collab-dashboard-v2` folder.
+Open another command line and navigate to the root directory of `collab-dashboard-frontend` folder.
 Type the following commands on the command line:

 ```
 $ npm install